The question we all want to know the answer to: Can your children drink matcha?

 Due to the amazing health benefits of Matcha green tea you might consider giving your children a small cup each morning.

-Green tea is known to be rich in catechins which are disease-fighting nutrients that can protect you from heart disease and certain types of cancer; this is reported in many medical and scientific studies now and cited by the Harvard School of Public Health.
+Green tea is known to be rich in catechins which are disease-fighting nutrients; this is reported in many medical and scientific studies now and cited by the Harvard School of Public Health.
 EGCg the most powerful of these catechins is found most abundantly in Matcha green tea.

 Below are listed some of the potential benefits for children who drink Matcha.